Have you ever wondered about what being an addiction counselor is like? Well, read on, because you are in for a treat.

 What is the most rewarding part about being an addiction counselor at The Discovery House?

-Knowing that I am able to walk alongside each client I work with in their efforts to learn what life can become in recovery and learn how to become the best person they can become.
-It is also rewarding when you hear about the positive stories and successes of former clients as they reach their life goals and recovery milestones.
+Knowing that I can walk alongside each client in their efforts to learn what life can become in recovery.
+Watching them learn how to become the best person they can become is the best part.
+I love when I hear about the successes of former clients as they reach their life goals and recovery milestones.

 Why do you think the work that we do here is important?

-I feel that it is important as we dedicate our efforts to give the best possible services to each client that walks through our doors.
-We work tirelessly as a team to be effective with our clients which allows for us as clinicians to provide excellent services which allow for our clients to see a life in recovery become possible and a reality for them despite the circumstances that brought them into treatment.
+I feel that it is important to give the best possible services to each client that walks through our doors.
+We work tirelessly as a team to be effective with our clients.
+We work to provide excellent programs which help our clients to see a life in recovery become a reality for them despite the circumstances that brought them into treatment.